Ōkami Kakushi: Main characters

-A mysterious young man who has made his life's mission on unraveling the mysterious incidents occurring in Jouga.
-Following the tragic death of his girlfriend Mieko, his ultimate goal is to destroy the entire town-(including the citizens who live there) by creating a huge flood; but he is stopped by Hiroshi and Kaori to prevent him from making that mistake.
+A mysterious young man who has made his life's mission to unravel the mysterious incidents occurring in Jouga.
+Following the tragic death of his girlfriend Mieko, his ultimate goal is to destroy the entire town (including the citizens who live there) by creating a huge flood; but he is stopped by Hiroshi and Kaori to prevent him from making that mistake.